PDF to MemoryStream C#

 Here is a quick example for MVC and ASP.NET:

-Export a PDF with MVC
+How Do I Export a PDF with MVC?

 The stream in the code snippet below is the binary data retrieved from IronPDF.
 The MIME type of the response is 'application/pdf', specifying the filename as 'download.pdf'.
+This approach works seamlessly with modern MVC applications and can be integrated into your existing controllers.

 using System.Web.Mvc;